alvalea/c_blog/README.md

 ## Compound Literals

-Constructs an unnamed object of specified type (which may be struct, union, or even array type) in-place.
+Constructs an unnamed object of specified type (which may be struct, union, or even array type) in-place

 ```C
 #include <stdio.h>